Understanding Super Male Syndrome (XYY)

 XYY Syndrome is identified through genetic testing.
 Doctors might recommend tests if the symptoms match during fertility checkups or even during pregnancy:

-• Prenatal Diagnosis (identifies XYY syndrome before the baby is born)
+These tests help identify XYY syndrome before the baby is born:

-• Postnatal Diagnosis (identifies XYY syndrome after the baby is born)
+These tests help identify XYY syndrome after the baby is born:

 Most people with XYY Syndrome live full, normal lives.
 Early diagnosis and targeted support maximize the outcome for each individual.